Référence descriptive

 Blaken

-This is my conlang, the language of the Blakenian people.
+This is the language of the Blakenian people.
 This language is young but it is eager to grow and bloom into a beautiful network of human thought.

 Blaken Manifesto

-1. What happens matters more than who someone is
+1. What happens matters more than who someone did it

-2. Blaken must reflect a worldview of non-attachment, clarity of intention, compassion, and awareness of mind
+2. Blaken reflects a worldview of non-attachment, clarity of intention, compassion, and awareness of mind

 Glossing conventions